Riverton / Aparima: Culture and art

 Takutai o te Titi Marae is located in Riverton.
 It is a marae (meeting ground) of the Ōraka-Aparima Rūnanga branch of Ngāi Tahu, and includes the Takutai o te Titi wharenui (meeting house).

 Riverton has a great art gallery that runs mainly summer hours.
 Local artists include 'Wayne of the Hill', a surfing local who creates mainly sculpture from beach scavenged materials; John Husband, who features often in the local newspaper and has a nice historical feel to his paintings and drawings; Dawn Barry, who paints often with a sea-based theme.
 There are a number of other practising artists and craftspeople such as potters Karen Bickley and sculptor Kere Menzies.

 The local Community Board has commissioned a public work titled 'Pahi'.
 It is by local artist Kere Menzies, an installation artist and it features sculptured sails made from steel that reflect the historic sailing nature of the town.

 Shops often appear in the Main Street dedicated to art or photography.

 Education

-There were several school in Riverton from the 1840s.
+There were several schools in Riverton from the 1840s.
 Riverton South School merged with Riverton North in 1859, and the combined school became Riverton District High School in 1882.
 That was split into Aparima College and Riverton Primary School in 1974.